emanchado/map-discoverer/README.md

 TODO
 ----

-* In stopTool a snapshot of the current canvas would be taken, for undo purposes.
-Add undo option.
 * Add UI hints, like the size of the current rectangle.
 Change the cursor shape.
 * Add size of pencil.